gcanales75/stp-sec-gov-at-scale/content/work2/task-4.md

 	echo $ECR_REPO_URI
 	```

 1. Before we could push our Docker image to our ECR repo we need to authenticate.
-Run the below commands:
+Run the below command:

 	```sh
 	$(aws ecr get-login --registry-ids $ACCOUNT_NUMBER --no-include-email --region us-east-2)